elichai/log-derive/README.md

 14:55:41 [INFO] fibonacci() -> 8
 ```

-If you expand the output of the macro the resulting code will look something like this:
+If you expand the output of the `#[logfn]` macro the resulting code will look something like this:
 ```rust
 fn fibonacci(n: u32) -> u32 {
     let result = (move || match n {